AIDome-png/Student-Record-System/README.md

 I'm a Student Developer, and I'm open for some feedbacks.
 If you have ideas or suggestion to improve this project, feel free to leave a comment or open an issue.
 I'd love to learn from you!

-> Created by Adam Carteciano using a mobile application.
+> Created using a mobile application.